Azure/azure-cli/doc/try_new_features_before_release.md

 ## Install from source code

 This method is for geek users.
-You can test Azure CLI of any repo, any branch, any commit.
+You can test Azure CLI of any repository, any branch, any commit.

 ```
-# You can also clone a fork of this repo
+# You can also clone a fork of this repository
 git clone https://github.com/Azure/azure-cli.git
 # You can checkout any branch, any commit
 git checkout dev